You treat your clients animals. We protect you, your family and your employees.

 Today’s veterinarians run a very complex business.
-Not just expected to know animal medicine, they have to be astute in human relations, numerous regulatory requirements, finances of the practice and what risks their practice faces.
+They are expected to excel in animal medicine while also being astute in human relations, numerous regulatory requirements, finances of the practice and what risks their practice faces.

 You can leave understanding the risks to us.
-Our veterinary clients know we understand how a vets office operates, the challenges it faces and what can cause it harm.
-We make sure your practice survives if something unanticipated happens.
+Our veterinary clients know we understand how a vet’s office operates, what the challenges are and what can cause it harm.
 Let us protect you.

 There are thousands of lines of coverage available in the insurance industry.
-Many that you’ll have no need for as a veterinarian.
-But which ones might you need, and why?
+Many you’ll have no need for as a veterinarian.
+But which ones might you need and why?

 When you have the care, custody or control of someone else’s property you are considered a bailee.
 The animals you board or are holding for observation are your responsibility.
 Animal bailee coverage protects you should those animals be harmed.

 If you have a claim and operations shut down for a period of time, how do the bills get paid?
 Business income coverage helps get you over the hump.

 Refrigerated Vaccines & Medications

 A small veterinary practice can easily have $10,000 or more of perishable stock in a refrigerator.
 If the power goes off overnight, that investment has to be thrown away and replaced.
 Without the proper coverage that’s an unplanned for expense you’ll pay for out of your own pocket.

 Your building may be the largest physical asset your practice owns.
 Without the proper valuation and coverage, a claim could be devastating.
 Let us help you determine the correct values.

 We have the experience and products your veterinary practice needs